hwarang97/snake_game/problems and solutions.md

 		}
 	}
 ```
+## What is difference between runtime and compile time?
+Compile time is process of build.
+When you make source code, it would be execuable by compile and linking.
+The period is called __compiletime__.
+After execuable is created, it can be executed.
+When it exectued, the executable is loaded to memory and performed by cpu.
+This period is called __runtime__.

 ## Why should i avoid using cls?
 To display the game screen, a while loop is used to repeatedly refresh the screen at regular intervals.
 This ensures the game updates dynamically, providing a smooth gameplay experience.
 However, the initial implementation using the cls command revealed significant performance issues.